paulos84/unicorn/README.md

 An application created for recording and reviewing data from trials of biotechnology-based manufacturing processes for a novel food ingredient.

 The Flask-Restless extension facilitates a JSON API for database models defined using Flask-SQLAlchemy.
+Basic HTTP authentication is used for protecting access.

-Flask-WTF is used to generate html forms to simplify recording of experimental details along with csv files of results and analytical data.
+Flask-WTF is used to generate HTML forms to simplify recording of experiment details along with csv files of results and analytical data.

+Models:

 Highcharts, a JavaScript library for Python, enables experiment results to be plotted in order to enable comparison of various enzyme and conditions combinations.